 Is it safe to travel through Perú?

-The threat of violent crime in most of Peru is no greater than many of the world’s major cities.
+On our Peru small group tour, your safety is important to us.
+The threat of violent crime in most of Peru is no greater than in many of the world’s major cities.
 Travel around the country is relatively safe and reliable.
 The Peru of today is far from the militaristic repression, rebellion, and corruption of its history.

 Are credit cards/debit cards accepted?